LogicEu/spxe/README.md

 ```MOUSE_LEFT```, ```MOUSE_RIGHT``` and ```MOUSE_MIDDLE```.
 Some keyboard
 examples are ```KEY_ESCAPE```, ```KEY_SPACE```, ```KEY_CONTROL```,
 ```KEY_LEFT```, ```KEY_RIGHT```, and for character keys ```KEY_W```.
-mouse and keyboard.
 These macro definitions have the same identifiers and values as glfw input codes, they are essentially shorter and less verbose versions.

 ```C
 char spxeKeyChar(void);